Discover The Geopark

 The spectacular landscape of Cuilcagh is ideal for walking; whether a short stroll or some serious hill walking, there are routes to suit individuals of all abilities and levels of fitness.
 Walks are graded to show the level of difficulty while interpretation panels show route maps and features of interest to look out for.
 Each walking route is fully waymarked – so you do not have to be a map reading expert to follow the route.
 However, for safety you should always be properly equipped to deal with rapid changes of weather and visibility in an exposed and remote upland location like Cuilcagh Mountain.

-Please click here for more detail on walking on Cuilcagh Mountain.
+Please click here for more information on walking on Cuilcagh Mountain.

 We would also like to make you aware that the area is a working farm so please be aware of livestock and dogs may be permitted at the landowners discretion only.

 As well as being in a Global Geopark, Cuilcagh Mountain is designated as an Area of Special Scientific Interest (ASSI) Special Area of Conservation (SAC), a Natura 2000 site and a RAMSAR or wetland of international importance.
 All reflecting the fact that Cuilcagh hosts many rare species, natural habitats and geological features.
 The Marble Arch Caves Global Geopark is committed to the conservation of both the Cuilcagh landscape and the fine caves that lies beneath it.